-As we mentioned earlier, there are several different subspecies.
-Mushroom hunters refer to most of these species under the umbrella terms "chicken of the woods," "chicken fungus," or "sulphur shelf" monikers.
-To really differentiate between them is to refer to them by their scientific names.
-The species you're most likely to find in your area depends on where you're searching.
+There are also several different subspecies.
+Many mushroom hunters refer to most of these species under the umbrella terms "chicken of the woods," "chicken fungus," or "sulphur shelf."

-In truth, the species are very similar in appearance and many times, flavor.
-In fact, mycologists (scientists who study fungi) are continually finding new sub species of Laetiporus throughout the world.
-Laetiporus ailaoshanensis was discovered to be a new species in China in 2014 and a Caribbean and Central American variety known as Laetiporus caribensis was only discovered to be a unique species in 2012.
+Mycologists are continually finding new sub species of Laetiporus species throughout the world.
+Laetiporus ailaoshanensis was discovered in China in 2014 and a Caribbean and Central American variety known as Laetiporus caribensis was discovered to be a unique species in 2012.

 Another common mix-up is Grifola frondosa, also known as "hen of the woods."
-It has similar shelves to Laetiporus but is often darker in coloration.
+It has similar shelves but is often darker in coloration.

 For the most part, you'll find chicken of the woods to be a very safe species of mushroom to look for, especially for first time mushroom hunters.